Seattle police want to return to vacated precinct in what protesters call an 'autonomous zone'

 (CNN)Seattle police want to resume operations at a downtown precinct they left empty as protesters began occupying the area around it.

-"We're trying to get a dialogue going so we can figure out a way to resolve this without unduly impacting the citizens and the businesses that are operating in that area," Assistant Police Chief Deanna Nollette said in a news conference Wednesday.

-According to CNN affiliate KOMO, police boarded up the East Precinct building in the Capitol Hill neighborhood and left it unoccupied amid protests over the police killing of George Floyd in Minneapolis.
+The area around the precinct is now occupied by protesters, some of whom are calling it the Capitol Hill Autonomous Zone.
+According to CNN affiliate KOMO, police boarded up the East Precinct building in the Capitol Hill neighborhood and left it unoccupied during protests over the police killing of George Floyd in Minneapolis.

-Since then, protesters have cordoned off the area with barricades and are calling it the "Capitol Hill Autonomous Zone," or CHAZ.
-Protesters have hung signs on the East Precinct, KOMO reported, some of which read "Seattle People Department" and "The Property of the People."
+Protesters have also hung signs on the East Precinct, KOMO reported, some of which read "Seattle People Department" and "The Property of the People."

+But Seattle's Mayor Jenny Durkan says the city will not be accepting federal troops to move the protesters out.
+"The threat to invade Seattle -- to divide and incite violence in our city -- is not only unwelcome, it would be illegal," Durkan said at a Thursday press conference.
+She added that the majority of the protests have been peaceful.

+Her comments come as a response to President Donald Trump's tweets earlier in the day.

 Officers are still responding to emergency calls in the area, Nollette told reporters.

-Nollette said police had received reports that protesters allegedly set up barricades, " with some armed individuals running them as checkpoints into the neighborhood."
+Nollette said police had received reports that protesters allegedly set up barricades, "with some armed individuals running them as checkpoints into the neighborhood."

 "While they have a constitutionally-protected right to bear arms, and while Washington is an open carry state, there is no legal right for those arms to be used to intimidate community members," Nollette said, adding that anyone subjected to these demands should call 911.

-"No one at these checkpoints has the legal authority to demand identification from anyone."
+"No one at these checkpoints has the legal authority to demand identification from anyone," he said.

 Nollette also said police have "heard anecdotally" of residents and businesses being asked to pay a fee if they want to operate in the area.
 "This is the crime of extortion," Nollette said.